Takata Airbag Recalls Continue

 Takata, one of the chief auto suppliers to automakers across the world, has been implicated in selling faulty car parts that have gone into to be installed in millions of vehicles.
 Since 2008, 16 million cars with Takata part defects have been recalled.

 Toyota Motor Corp, was the first automaker to react to recent reports from Takata executives that the number of vehicles impacted by defective Takata airbags may be larger.
 In response to these reports, Toyota executives announced a recall covering nearly 250,000 vehicles on Oct.
 20, 2014.
+If you have been injured by a Takata airbag contact an experienced personal injury attorney in Sacramento today to find out about your legal options.

 Why Are Takata Airbags Dangerous?